The fraction and kinematics of broad absorption line quasars across cosmic time: Discussion

 \subsection{Impact of BAL outflows on BH and galaxy-evolution}

-The broad and often saturated BAL profiles associated with CIV hamper prevent us from an accurate measurement of the outflowing gas mass and, in turn, of the energy injected by the outflow into the galaxy medium \citep{Dunn12,Borguet13}.
-Nevertheless, assuming similar outflow masses \citep{Moe09,Dunn10}, we can estimate that BAL quasars at $z\sim6$ inject about 20 times more energy with respect to $z\sim2-4$ quasars \citep{Bischetti22}, as the outflow kinetic power linearly scales with the BAL fraction and with the square power of \vmax\ \citep{Fiore17}.
+The broad and often saturated BAL profiles associated with CIV prevent us from an accurate measurement of the outflowing gas mass and hence of the energy injected by the outflow into the galaxy medium \citep{Dunn12,Borguet13}.
+Nevertheless, assuming that BAL outflow masses at $z\sim6$ are similar to those measured using unsaturated absorption lines in $z\sim2$ quasars \citep{Moe09,Dunn10}, we can estimate that BAL quasars at $z\sim6$ globally inject about 20 times more energy with respect to $z\sim2-4$ quasars \citep{Bischetti22}.
+Indeed, the outflow kinetic power linearly scales with the BAL fraction and with the third power of \vmax\ \citep[Eq.
+5 and 6 in ][]{Bischetti17}.
 This result strongly points towards a phase of efficient BH feedback occurring at $z\sim6$, as the energy injected by these BAL outflows will likely suppress gas accretion and slow down BH growth \citep[e.g][]{Torrey20}.
 This likely represents the first observational evidence of what has been so far only predicted by cosmological simulations of the early assembly of bright quasars.
 BHs at the centre of bright quasars are indeed expected to grow exponentially at very high redshift ($z>>6$), with accretion rates close to the Eddington limit or beyond \citep{Inayoshi16,Pezzulli16}, while around $z=6$ BH growth is expected to significantly slow down because BH feedback has become strong enough to remove gas from the central galaxy regions and to prevent further accretion onto the BH \citep{Costa14,vanderVlugt19}.
-In addition, BHs powering bright quasars at $z\sim6$, with typical masses of $\sim10^9$ M$_\odot$ \citep{Mazzucchelli17,Shen19,Farina22}, have been found to be typically over-massive by a factor of $\sim10$ with respect to the mass of their host-galaxies, when compared to the BH mass vs galaxy dynamical mass relation observed in the low-redshift Universe \citep{Gaspari19,Pensabene20,Neeleman21}.
-Preliminary measurements of the BH mass (based on the Mg II line, Mazzucchelli et al. in prep.) and of the dynamical mass (based on spatially-resolved C II $\lambda158$ $\mu$m observations, Bosman et al. in prep.) for the quasars in our $5.8<z<6.6$ sample confirm this result, indicating that BH growth must have dominated over the host-galaxy growth at $z>>6$ and that a transition epoch during which BH growth decelerates must occur at $z\lesssim6$, leading toward the symbiotic BH and galaxy growth \citep[e.g.][]{Lamastra10,Zubovas21,Inayoshi22}.
+BHs powering bright quasars at $z\sim6$, with typical masses of $\sim10^9$ M$_\odot$ \citep{Mazzucchelli17,Shen19,Farina22}, have been found to be typically over-massive by a factor of $\sim10$ with respect to the mass of their host-galaxies, when compared to the BH mass vs galaxy dynamical mass relation observed in the low-redshift Universe \citep{Gaspari19,Pensabene20,Neeleman21}.
+State-of-the-art measurements of the BH mass (based on the Mg II line), and of the dynamical mass (based on spatially-resolved C II $\lambda158$ $\mu$m observations) for the quasars in our $5.8<z<6.6$ sample confirm this result, indicating that BH growth must have dominated over the host-galaxy growth at $z>>6$ and that a transition epoch during which BH growth decelerates must occur at $z\lesssim6$, leading toward the symbiotic BH and galaxy growth \citep[e.g.][]{Lamastra10,Zubovas21,Inayoshi22}.
 An early BH mass assembly in bright quasars occurring at $z>6$ is also supported by the fact that the largest BH masses measured at $z\sim6$ and at $z\sim2$ only differ by a factor of a few \citep{Trakhtenbrot21} and by the increase of the median BH accretion rate with redshift for a given quasar luminosity \citep{Yang21,Farina22}.